 - the designated person managing our online presence will seek advice from our designated safeguarding lead to advise on safeguarding requirements

-- a designated supervisor will remove inappropriate posts by children or staff, explaining why, and informing anyone who may be affected (as well as the parents of any children involved)
+- a designated supervisor will remove inappropriate posts, explaining why, and informing anyone who may be affected (as well as the parents of any children involved)